ih3421/Placement-AI/README.md

 The given dataset and the model trainer file have been sourced from kaggle and ChatGPT respectively.

-A UI has been designed to run both models using streamlit, make sure it is in the same folder as the model and scaler files.
+A UI has been designed to run both models using streamlit, make sure it is in the same folder as the model and scaler files before running it.